 SUBJECT:

 LEA GOAL:

 SCHOOL GOAL #7:

-Develop a structure to provide students exposure to career exploration including a career fair held at Park Avenue, job shadowing and to begin to design a structure for job apprenticeships and work experience.
+Develop a structure to provide students exposure to career exploration including a career fair held at Silver Springs High School job shadowing and to begin to design a structure for job apprenticeships and work experience.

 Data Used to Form this Goal:

 AYP/Graduation rates

 Findings from the Analysis of this Data:

 Career and post-secondary exposure has had positive impacts on graduation rates.

 How the School will Evaluate the Progress of this Goal:

 quarter grades, progress reports, attendance data and graduation rates, enrollment in work experience education and post-secondary enrollment.

-Actions to be Taken Person Person(s) Proposed Expenditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Bring in community business people to meet with students, and share their experiences and knowledge regarding their field of business Spring 2013 initiate job shadowing for students Spring 2013 provide career fair on site Spring 2013
+Actions to be Taken Timeline Proposed Expenditure(s) to Reach This Goal Responsible Description Туре Funding Source Amount Bring in community business people to meet with students, and share their experiences and knowledge regarding their field of business Spring 2015 initiate job shadowing for students Spring 2015 provide career fair on site Spring 2015